davedash/davedash.github.com/_includes/tutorials.md

-I work with a lot of developers both seasoned and new who are new to python.
+I work with a lot of developers both seasoned and green who are new to python.

-Here are some tutorials on things that I hope can be helpful:
+Here are some foundations that every python developer should have:

 * [Virtualenv][v] which I believe is a cornerstone of healthy python development.